lior-abadi/ethernaut-solutions/README.md

 # ethernaut-solutions
-Solutions for each challenge of the Ethernaut Game made by OpenZeppelin
+Solutions for each challenge of the Ethernaut Game made by OpenZeppelin.
+You can check it out by visiting: https://ethernaut.openzeppelin.com/

 ## Structure
 Each level has two sections.
 Catch and Solution.